 Each bone of a standing rib roast will equal roughly 2 pounds of weight, so a 2-bone rib roast would weigh 4 pounds.
 A 4-bone rib roast would add up to weigh approximately 8 pounds.
 You can see my chart above for weights of roasts from 2-7 bones total in the 'Servings' section.

 Did I leave anything out?!
-Let me know if you have any additional questions before you get started, I'm happy to help!
+Let me know in the comments below if you have any additional questions before you get started, I'm happy to help!

 Smoked Prime Rib